 Enthusiastically run by a very loyal and hard working group of volunteers we have two morning sessions and one afternoon session.
 All money raised goes directly to the our charity.

 Many people who make a Tandem Skydive do so whilst raising funds for a worthwhile cause.
 In return for raising a minimum amount the costs of the training and flight can be paid for out of the money you raise.
-We suggest you raise at least £380 and once the costs of your training and flight have been deducted your charity will receive at least £130.
+However, this is between you and your charity.
+We suggest you raise at least £400 and once the costs of your training and flight have been deducted your charity will receive at least £130.

 Copyright © www.headcorn.com .
 All rights reserved.